 People use palm oil for preventing and treating vitamin A deficiency.
 It is also used for malaria, heart disease, cancer, and many other conditions, but there is no good scientific evidence to support these other uses.

 Uses & Effectiveness

-Children: Palm oil is POSSIBLY SAFE when taken by mouth as a medicine.
-Palm oil has been used for up to 6 months in children under 5 years of age and for up to 12 months in children 5 years of age and older.
+Children: Palm oil is commonly consumed in foods.
+Palm oil is possibly safe when taken by mouth as a medicine.
+Palm oil has been used daily for up to 6 months in children under 5 years of age and for up to 12 months in children 5 years of age and older.

-High cholesterol: Palm oil contains a type of fat that can increase cholesterol levels.
-Regularly eating meals containing palm oil can increase levels of "bad" low-density lipoprotein cholesterol.
+High cholesterol: Regularly eating meals containing palm oil can increase levels of low-density lipoprotein (LDL or "bad") cholesterol.
 This might be a problem for people who already have high cholesterol.

 Be cautious with this combination

 As medicine, red palm oil has most often been used by adults in doses of 7-12 grams by mouth daily for up to 6 months.
 In children, red palm oil has been used in doses of 6-9 grams by mouth daily for up to 6 months.
 Speak with a healthcare provider to find out what dose might be best for a specific condition.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.